bigalsfoodservice.co.uk Listed by apt73 Ransomware Group

 Our foodservice roots trace all the way back to a butchers shop in Dublin city centre in 1966.
 Ke...

 On April 27, 2026, the website of bigalsfoodservice.co.uk appeared on the leak site of the ransomware group apt73.
-The company, which traces its origins to a butchers shop in Dublin city centre in 1966, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or financial details were stored in those files could now be at risk.
+The company, which traces its origins to a butchers shop in Dublin city centre in 1966, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or financial details were stored in those files could now be at risk.

 Public reporting indicates that apt73 gained access to Big Al’s Food Service systems and removed internal documents before encrypting them.
 The group then listed the company on its dark-web leak page, a standard step used to pressure victims into paying.
 No specific deadline for payment has been publicly confirmed in available reporting, but ransomware actors typically set short windows before releasing more data.
 The breach involved internal files rather than a customer database, yet these files often contain supplier records, employee payroll information, customer orders, and correspondence that include names, addresses, phone numbers, and email accounts.